What Trump Has Done With Medicare So Far

 Trump reverses Biden’s prescription drug price caps

-The Trump administration has reversed price caps on prescription drugs.
-This includes medications like insulin, established under the Biden administration.
-Trump's reversal of Biden's order is unlikely to immediately increase the cost of prescription drugs for Medicare and Medicaid recipients.
+The Trump administration has reversed some price cap negotiations on prescription drugs.
+Trump's reversal of Biden's policy is unlikely to immediately increase the cost of prescription drugs for Medicare and Medicaid recipients.
 However, whether the move will make it easier for drug companies to raise prices in the future is unclear.
+Some Medicare cost reduction programs were established under the Inflation Reduction Act (IRA) and can only be repealed by Congress.
+The IRA capped insulin copays at $35, for example.

 Read: Trump Revokes Biden's Order to Lower Drug Prices for Medicare